noris-network/cuegen/README.md

 preserving stdin/stdout/stderr and the exit code.
 If that binary is not on `PATH`, cuegen aborts with a pointer to the release page.

+Before delegating, cuegen verifies the SHA256 of `cuegen_v0.16.8` against known-good hashes drawn from the [v0.16.8 release](https://github.com/noris-network/cuegen/releases/tag/v0.16.8) (`linux/amd64`, `linux/arm64`, `darwin/amd64`, `darwin/arm64`).
+A mismatch
+aborts with the expected and actual digests and a pointer to reinstall; this guards against a corrupted or PATH-shadowed binary.
+Operators with a self-built legacy binary can set `CUEGEN_LEGACY_SHA256=sha256:<hex>` to assert their own digest, or `CUEGEN_LEGACY_SHA256=skip` to bypass the check (which emits a warning).
+On a platform without an embedded hash, cuegen names the env var in its diagnostic.

 A directory without a `cuegen.cue` at all is not a cuegen module: cuegen exits with an error rather than falling back to the legacy binary.